oracle-livelabs/spatial-graph/spatial-studio/slr-load-data/slr-load-data.md

 5. Repeat for all datasets.

-6. When complete, the datasets are listed with a small warning icon to indicate that 1 or more preparation steps is needed.
+6. When complete, the datasets are listed with a small warning icon to indicate that 1 or more preparation steps are needed.
 You will perform those steps in the next task.

    ![Load data](images/load-data-04.png)